DrPlantabyte/kiss-xml/README.md

 }
 ```

-For more details, see the [documentation](https://docs.rs/kiss-xml/).
+For more details and examples, see the [documentation](https://docs.rs/kiss-xml/).

 ## License
 This library is open source, licensed under the MIT License.
 You may use it